sykhangdha/mangareader-wp/README.md

 [📥 Release Notes + Download](https://github.com/sykhangdha/mangareader-wp/releases/tag/betaNew)
 [👀 Live Demo](http://skymanga.42web.io/)

-Welcome to *MangaStarter Rewritten*, a fresh take on a custom WordPress theme built for manga lovers!
-This theme lets you host and read manga online with ease, featuring smooth chapter browsing, fast AJAX loading, customizable styles, and a handy admin panel to manage your collection.
-It’s still in beta, so expect some tweaks as we go!
-Manually adding chapters may still be a bit buggy(scanning manga folder is recommended way to add for now, but next update will fix most issues with manually adding a manga and chapter)
+Welcome to *MangaStarter Rewritten*, a custom manga viewer theme using Windows 11(fluent) design elements!

+*Note: The rewrite uses a new method to grab chapters and no longer requires plugins to be installed

 ---

 ## 🚀 Getting Started

 ### ✨ What’s This Theme About?
-*MangaStarter Rewritten* is designed to bring your manga collection to life on WordPress.
-Whether you’re a reader or a site owner, it offers a seamless experience with dynamic features and a user-friendly setup.
+*MangaStarter Rewritten* is designed to bring your manga collection to wordpress.
 ### 📋 Installation Steps
 1. **Upload the Theme**
    - Drop the `manga-reader-theme` folder into `wp-content/themes/`.
 OR upload theme through wordpress